xiangshen-dk/workshop-building-secure-apis/docs/webui.md

 ### Configure API gateway for [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing "CORS")

+Now, to successfuly integrate our app with API Gateway, we need to enable cross-origin resource sharing (CORS) for our API.
+CORS is a browser security feature that restricts cross-origin HTTP requests that are initiated from scripts running in the browser.

 Go to [**API Gateway**](https://us-west-2.console.aws.amazon.com/apigateway/home?region=us-west-2 "API GW"), select the API we created, and do the following:

 * Select the resource __/feedback__ and open the __Actions__ dropdown.